SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 The number in the square brackets represents the index.
 A line that is not found results in an runtime error.
 To avoid an error, you can use a [`TRY ...
 CATCH ...
 ENDTRY.`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abaptry.htm) block.

+Find more information about syntax related to table expressions [further down](#table-expressions).
 <br>

 ``` abap